This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • And yes, lost tickets will cost you the full $40 per day

-Pro Tip: Morning traffic is rough—especially Friday and Saturday.
+Morning traffic is rough — especially Friday and Saturday.
 Make sure your entire team arrives early and parks before the show opens at 10:00 AM.

-Full view of Gigawatt Coffee Roasters booth at C2E2 with coffee bags, merch, and signage
+Full view of Gigawatt Coffee Roasters corner booth at C2E2 with comic-style banners coffee bags and team members

-Three days, hundreds of samples, and one unforgettable debut.
+Three days, hundreds of samples, and the energy that keeps us coming back.

 Final Thoughts: Is Vending at C2E2 Worth It?